inverted-tree/chunkIQ/README.md

 > - All submitted code must be properly formatted with the rustfmt defaults.
 > - All submitted code must include a reasonable amount of unit tests inside the source file (sometimes less is more but nothing is still nothing).

+---

+> [!NOTE]
+> This project is based on [a Scala 2 implementation](https://github.com/dmeister/fs-c/tree/master) which is no longer maintained and relies on deprecated dependencies.
+This Rust implementation aims to offer improved usability and performance and avoids the deprecated dependencies issue.